ChessMax/awesome-programming-languages/README.md

-# awesome-programming-languages
+# Awesome programming languages
-The list of an awesome programming languages that you might be interested in
+The list of an awesome programming languages that you might be interested in.

 ## Contents